shuber9/BibLatex-Check_for_rgl/README.md

 - -a (--aux=file.aux) Set the input Aux File
 - -o (--output=file.html) Write results to the HTML Output File.
 - -v (--view) Open in Browser.
 Use together with -o.
+-- -u (--unreadables) Set the output file for unreadables
 - -N (--no-console) Do not print problems to console.
 An exit code is always returned.

 ## Help